Guyana: Boundary disputes

+In 2023, a referendum was held in Venezuela which saw 95% of voters approve creating a new state in the disputed area with Guyana's President Irfaan Ali calling it a direct threat on the nation's sovereignty.
+Venezuelan President Nicolás Maduro claims wide support for the move, despite only around 10% of the Venezuelan voting population taking part in the referendum.
+Both the US and Brazil made signs of supporting Guyana in the territorial dispute, with Brazil sending troops to their border with the Essequibo region.
+US Southern Command held air exercises with Guyana Defence Forces in Guyana in December 2023.

 Specific small disputed areas involving Guyana are Ankoko Island with Venezuela; Corentyne River with Suriname; and Tigri Area or New River Triangle with Suriname.
-In 1967 a Surinamese survey team was found in the New River Triangle and was forcibly removed.
+In 1967 a Surinamese survey team was found in the Tigri Area and was forcibly removed.
 In August 1969 a patrol of the Guyana Defence Force found a survey camp and a partially completed airstrip inside the triangle, and documented evidence of the Surinamese intention to occupy the entire disputed area.
 After an exchange of gunfire, the Surinamese were driven from the triangle.

-The Organisation of American States (OAS)
+Organisation of American States (OAS)

 Guyana entered the Organisation of American States in 1991.

 Indigenous Leaders Summits of America (ILSA)

 With Guyana having many groups of indigenous persons and given the geographical location of the country, the contributions of the Guyanese to the OAS respecting indigenous people may be significant.